 According to Associated Content, today is Tape Day, "a super occasion for scrapbooking, book mending and completing additional paper-related repairs"!

 "Richard Drew (who also invented Masking Tape), created a clear adhesive tape, known as cellophane tape, which he patented on May 27, 1930.
-Drew was an engineer with the 3M Company. "~~Unrelated piece of info; According to Discovery Channel:
+Drew was an engineer with the 3M Company. "

 "More than 50 years ago, Russian scientists reported evidence of X-rays from peeling sticky tape off glass.
 Now new research validates that claim and demonstrates that you can get a lot of X-rays by putting the tape in a vacuum."